 OTC medicines are those that you would normally buy without a prescription - like aspirin, cold medicine and cough syrup.
-But Healthy Blue will cover many of those medicines as long as you get your doctor to write a prescription for them.
-Be sure to visit our website at www.HealthyBlueSC.com to read the Healthy Blue Comprehensive Drug List.
-It shows all the OTC drugs you can get.
+But Healthy Blue will cover many of those medicines at no cost to you as long as you get your doctor to write a prescription for them.
+Be sure to read the full list of all the OTC drugs you can get with zero copay on our website at www.HealthyBlueSC.com.
 Or call Customer Service and ask for a printed list to be mailed to you.